-- .1 disbar a barrister or suspend a barrister's practising certificate for a period long an twelve months; or - .2 revoke the authorisation or licence (as appropriate) of a BSB entity or suspend it for a solid longer than twelve months; or - .3 remove a registered European lawyer from the register of European lawyers; - .4 impose a sanction of suspension on any BSB regulated person for a physical dependent longer than twelve months; or - .5 impose a Disqualification Order for more than twelve months.
+- .1 disbar a barrister or suspend a barrister's practising certificate for a period longer than twelve months; or - .2 revoke the authorisation or licence (as appropriate) of a BSB entity or suspend it for a period longer than twelve months; or - .3 remove a registered European lawyer from the register of European lawyers; or - .4 impose a sanction of suspension on any BSB regulated person for a prescribed period longer than twelve months; or - .5 impose a Disqualification Order for more than twelve months.

-This Regulation does not prevent a three-person particle king order in accordance with rE211 below.
+This Regulation does not prevent a three-person panel making an order in accordance with rE211 below.

-In the event that a three-person panel consers that case before it merits the imposition on a respondent of any of the sentences referred to in rE210 or the three-person panel of rwist sonsiders that the case of a particular respondent is complex enough to warrant sentencing by a five-person panel:
+In the event that a three-person panel considers that a case before it merits the imposition on a respondent of any of the sentences referred to in rE210 or the three-person panel otherwise considers that the case of a particular respondent is complex enough to warrant sentencing by a five-person panel:

-- .1 the three-person panel must reise the case to a five-person panel for it to sanction that respondent (but may proceed to sanction any other respondents to the proceeding of the spect of whom this regulation does not apply); and - .2 the three-person panel must, order to help the five-person panel, prepare a statement of the facts as found (and, where relevant, the sentences passed on any other respondents to the proceedings).
+- .1 the three-person panel must refer the case to a five-person panel for it to sanction that respondent (but may proceed to sanction any other respondents to the proceedings in respect of whom this regulation does not apply); and - .2 the three-person panel must, in order to help the five-person panel, prepare a statement of the facts as found (and, where relevant, the sentences passed on any other respondents to the proceedings).
 The respondent cannot challenge the facts found by the three-person panel; and - .3 the three-person panel must direct within what period of time the sentencing hearing before the five-person panel is to be held and make appropriate directions for the parties to provide the President with their dates of availability.